Produce

 8-12 months

-Wash, hull, and dry strawberries thoroughly before freezing.
+Wash, hull, and slice or leave whole.
 Freeze in a single layer on a baking sheet until solid, then transfer to freezer bags or airtight containers.
+Can be frozen with or without sugar.

 Signs of Spoilage